{69}

 When the termini and general course of a line of railway are determined on, it remains carefully to examine the country to be passed over,—its elevations and depressions—its rivers, canals, roads, and all other streams of water or means of communication that have to be crossed, or in any way interfered with—and its geological structure; any of which may occasionally render a deviation from the direct course advisable.

 As a general rule, a perfectly straight and level line is to be preferred when the termini are of equal elevation, or a uniform slope when one is higher than the other.
 An attempt has indeed been made to prove that a railway formed in a series of undulations would be preferable to one perfectly level, because the power of gravity might be used to aid in the descents, and that of acquired momentum in the ascents, thereby reducing the amount of artificial power required for moving carriages upon the road; but the general opinion of engineers is not favourable to this theory.
 There are, however, some circumstances under which advantage may be taken of the powers of gravity and momentum, without the serious inconveniences which would attend the use of an undulating railway.
 But as it rarely happens that a perfect level or a uniform slope can be attained for any great distance without such a deviation from the natural surface of the ground as would be very inconvenient and expensive, the engineer so adjusts his inclinations or gradients as to make the nearest practicable approach to a level; avoiding if possible any loss of power from undulations of surface, by making all the inclinations on one side of the summit, or highest point to he passed over, rise towards it, and all on the opposite side descend from it.
 In order to the due adjustment of the gradients, a section or profile of the line of country is prepared, in which the elevations and depressions are drawn to a much larger scale than the horizontal distances.
-Profile of imaginary railway line Fig. 12 is a section of an imaginary line, resembling those prepared for parliamentary inspection.
+Fig. 12 is a section of an imaginary line, resembling those prepared for parliamentary inspection.
 The horizontal line at the bottom is given as a basis for measuring the elevations from, and is made to have reference to some fixed point near one of the termini.
 This section may be supposed to represent the line of a railway between a seaport town at A, and an inland town at F: the undulating line representing the natural surface of the ground; the straight lines from point to point, the intended surface of the railroad; and the vertical lines marking the changes of inclination.
 Owing to the intervening high ground, a uniform slope from A to F is impracticable, but a line with very moderate inclinations is obtained by tunnelling through the ridge at i, excavating the minor elevations, and filling up the hollows.
 If a road were made on the natural surface of the ground, a carriage passing along it would, after mounting to the elevation g, have to descend to h, and immediately remount to the top of i.
 But in a road constructed on the level of the proposed railway, not only would part of the elevation of i be avoided by the tunnel, but that which remains would have to be ascended only once, as every part between A and d, the summit of the road, rises towards it, though in different degrees; and in like manner the whole distance between d and e inclines downward, while the remaining part, from e to F, is perfectly level.

 Owing to the short interval which has elapsed since the commencement of railway operations on a large scale, many theoretical points respecting them yet remain unsettled.
 Even the amount of retarding effect caused by passing over a given {70} elevation is variously estimated by different engineers.
 On an ordinary road the resistance arising from friction and irregularity of surface is so great that the effect of gravity is scarcely perceptible on a moderate inclination; but on a railway the friction and road-resistance are reduced to so small an amount, that gravity, which remains the same, becomes a material part of the total resistance, even where the inclination of the road is very slight.
 It is a theory of many engineers, that an elevation of twenty feet requires an exertion of power equal to that on a mile of level railway; so that the same power which would move a given load over one mile of railway rising 1 in 264, or twenty feet in the whole, would move the same load over two miles of level road.
 The practical importance of this question is very great, because a correct understanding of it is essential to show how far it may be advisable to deviate from a direct course in order to avoid a given elevation.
 Supposing, for instance, that a railway is required between two points twenty miles apart, and that a straight course may be obtained by passing over an elevation of 100 feet, it may be preferable to increase the length to twenty-four miles, if by so doing a level can be obtained; because the elevation of 100 feet will require as great an expenditure of power as five miles of horizontal railway.